Kochen-Specker Contextuality: Contextuality as a property of nature

 On a three-level system Eq. (\ref{eq:kcbs}) can be violated up to $5-4\sqrt{5} \approx -3.94$ with the state ${\ket{ \psi } =(1,0,0)}$ and measurement settings $A_j=2\ketbrac{v_j} -\openone$ and $\ket{v_j}= \left(\cos\theta,\sin\theta\cos[j \pi 4/5],\sin\theta\sin[j \pi 4/5]\right)$ with $\cos^2\theta =\cos(\pi/5)/[1+\cos(\pi/5)]$, see Fig.~\ref{fig:klyset}.
 One can straightforwardly verify that $\mean{v_i|v_{i+1}}=0$ and, thus, $[A_i,A_{i+1}]=0$, where the sum is $\mod 5$.
 The KCBS inequality has been violated in several experiments, see Sec.~\ref{ssec:experiments} for more details.

-The KCBS inequality, together with the inequality by \citet*[CHSH][]{Clauser:1969PRL}, are part of a general family of noncontextuality inequalities associated to compatibility structures form an $n$-cycle, for $n=5$ and $4$ respectively.
-As a result of Vorob'ev's theorem~\cite{Vorobev1962}, see also the discussion in Sec.~\ref{sssec:graph_hyp}, cycles of length strictly greater than $3$ are necessary to witness contextuality.
-Other form of cycles inequalities have been investigated in \citet{Bengtsson2007} for $n=7$ and in \citet{Cabello:2010XXX} for arbitrary $n$.
-The general form of the KCBS-like inequality for odd cycles of length $\geq 5$ was introduced in \citet{Liang:2011PR} and in \citet{Cabello:2010XXX}.
-The $n$-cycle inequalities were proven to be tight (see Sec.~\ref{polyt} for a formal definition) for any $n$-cycle contextuality scenario for $n\geq 5$ in~\citet{Araujo:2013PRA}.
+The KCBS inequality, together with the inequality by \citet*[CHSH][]{Clauser:1969PRL}, is part of a general family of noncontextuality inequalities associated with compatibility structures forming an $n$-cycle, for $n=5$ and $4$ respectively.
+As a result of Vorob'ev's theorem~\cite{Vorobev1962} (see also the discussion in Sec.~\ref{sssec:graph_hyp}) cycles of length strictly greater than $3$ are necessary to witness contextuality.
+Other types of cycles inequalities were investigated by \citet{Bengtsson2007} for $n=7$ and by \citet{Cabello:2010XXX} for arbitrary $n$.
+The general form of the KCBS-like inequality for odd cycles of length $\geq 5$ was introduced by \citet{Cabello:2010XXX} and by \citet{Liang:2011PR}.
+The $n$-cycle inequalities were proven to be tight (see Sec.~\ref{polyt} for a formal definition) for any $n$-cycle contextuality scenario for $n\geq 5$ by~\citet{Araujo:2013PRA}.
 The case $n=4$ (CHSH) was already proven by \citet{Fine:1982PRL}.
-More generally, for even $n$, with $n>4$, the NC inequalities can also be interpreted as Bell inequalities, the {\it chained} inequalities~\cite{BraunsteinAP1990}, but they are not tight in the Bell scenario.
+More generally, for even $n$ with $n>4$, the NC inequalities can also be interpreted as Bell inequalities, the {\it chained} inequalities~\cite{BraunsteinAP1990}, but they are not tight in the Bell scenario.